Social 3D Scene Graphs: Modeling Human Actions and Relations for Interactive Service Robots: Experiments

 \subsection{Activity Relationships Prediction}

-In the following, we both describe how we generated the ground truth (GT) for human activities in the scenes adopting a human-in-the-loop methodology, and how we evaluated \modelname{} against two baselines.
+In the following, we describe how we evaluated \modelname{} against two baselines for the human relationships prediction on our benchmark.
 As the first baseline, we utilized \cgfullname{} (\cgname{}), our extension of ConceptGraphs for detecting human activity, enabling the VLM prompt to relate humans with the other entities.
+Specifically, \cgname{} follows the original ConceptGraphs pipeline except for its VLM prompting stage: humans are added as nodes alongside objects, and the VLM is prompted with the same marker-annotated image used by \modelname{}'s Activity Descriptor to propose relationships between node pairs co-occurring in that single frame; entities outside the frame are never linked, and frames are processed independently with no cross-frame aggregation.
+Unlike \modelname{}, \cgname{} has no mechanism to estimate head pose or visual field, reason about occlusions, or validate candidates outside the current frame, and thus cannot confirm the remote activities that the Interaction Context Estimator and Activity Solver are designed to capture.
 As a second baseline, we consider \modelname{} without generating the behavior description in a separate step, but rather together with the step of proposing relationships, which we refer to as \ablation{}.
-Since \modelname{} requires multiple forward passes of the VLM, we wanted to justify the additional computation in contrast to a simpler approach.
 As input to \modelname{} and \ablation{}, we use our benchmark registered RGB-D images and a 3DSG generated by the standard (without humans) ConceptGraphs pipeline. \cgname{} input is the registered RGB-D images.
+We evaluated the performance of all three models in predicting human activities by comparing their outputs with the GT using precision, recall, and F1-score metrics.
+Following the literature \cite{conceptgraph, koch2024open3dsgopenvocabulary3dscene}, a prediction was considered a true positive if it had at least 10\% intersection-over-union (IoU) with the ground-truth point clouds of the related objects, matched the ground-truth label, and its relationship label belonged to the same semantic frame~\cite{di2019verbatlas}.
+Results are reported in Tab.~\ref{tab:aggregate_comparison}.
+We observe a performance gap between synthetic scenes (Maps 1–8) and real-world environments (Maps 9–11); specifically, metrics for real scenes are consistently lower across all models, as sensor and re-projection noise contribute to the prediction error.